Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 For tracks rotated clockwise from vertical, the rightmost track is first.
 ### Changing Units
 When one of the by-value options is active, clicking the "mil" label next to the input value will change it to "MM" and vice versa.
+### Presets
+When one of the by-value options is active, 8 user preset values are available.
+Editing a preset value and pressing Enter, or pressing the corresponding button will run the distribute command with that value.
+### Change log
+2022-11-02 by R. Rutledge : Added support for up to 8 user presets for by-value inputs; remembers last-used by-value input